cloudfoundry-attic/garden-windows-release/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/q41mqu9vb34ljxtq/branch/master?svg=true)](https://ci.appveyor.com/project/greenhouse/diego-windows-msi/branch/master)

-# diego-windows-msi
+# garden-windows-release

-This repo contains submodules with all of the source requirements to run a Windows Cell for Cloud Foundry (Diego).
-After an install all of the necessary programs (consul, containerizer, garden-windows, executor, rep) will be running as services and logging to windows events.
+This repo contains submodules with all of the source requirements to run Garden Windows.
+After an install all of the necessary programs (containerizer, garden-windows) will be running as services.

 ## Building the MSI